AdobeDocs/adobe-admin-apis/src/pages/guides/overview/limits.md

 # Rate limits

-The Adobe Admin APIs enforce default rate limits on the volume and frequency of API calls.
+The Adobe Admin APIs for Storage Management enforce default rate limits on the volume and frequency of API calls.

 ## Summary of rate limits